Electrical Engineering Career Path: Skills, Course, Options, Scope, Challenges

 Future of Electrical Engineering

-The future of electrical engineering looks bright, as there is a growing demand for electrical engineers in a variety of industries.
-Electrical engineers are in high demand as the world becomes increasingly reliant on technology and as new technologies, such as renewable energy sources, continue to emerge.
+The future of electrical engineering looks bright, as there is a growing demand for electrical engineers in various industries.
+The world increasingly relies on technology, and new technologies, such as renewable energy sources, continue to emerge.

 Some trends in electrical engineering that are expected to continue in the coming years include: